tommybobbins/studious-octo-goggles/compute.md

 ### Unmanaged instance group

-Heterogeneous,  has no instance template, no autoscaling, no rolling update support and is generally associated with legacy clusters.
+Heterogeneous (can be different configurations),  has no instance template, no autoscaling, no rolling update support and is generally associated with legacy clusters.
 Does support load balancing.

 ### Confidential VM Overview and Security Features